 COVID-19 vaccines.
-Version 3.0, January 12, 2021
+Version 4.03, February 2, 2021

 COVID-19 vaccines have been developed, tested, and approved with an unprecedented speed with the aim to control the pandemic.
 Two vaccines are currently approved by the FDA for emergency use in the USA (Moderna/National Institutes of Health, Pfizer/BioNTech) both based on mRNA technology.
-The EMA has approved the Pfizer/BioNTech vaccine December 21 and the Moderna vaccine on January 6.
-The British competent authority has approved the Pfizer/BioNTech vaccine, the Moderna vaccine and furthermore the Astra-Zeneca vaccine for use in the UK.
-This vaccine has also been approved in some non-European countries (India, Argentina).
+The EMA has approved the Pfizer/BioNTech vaccine December 21, the Moderna vaccine on January 6, and the Oxford-AstraZeneca vaccine on January 29.
+The British competent authority has approved the Pfizer/BioNTech vaccine, the Moderna vaccine, and the Oxford-AstraZeneca vaccine for use in the UK.
+This vaccine has also been approved in some non-European countries.
+There are also other vaccines in use in some European countries such as the Gamaleya's Sputnik V vaccine in Russia, Serbia, and Hungary and the Sinopharm inactivated vaccine in Hungary.